chiragchoudhary/chiragchoudhary.github.io/_posts/2022-10-09-neural_style_transfer.md

 </p>

 ### Style Reconstruction
-Similarly, if we initialize the combined image to random noise and set the total loss to style loss only, the model generates an output which only has the stylist components of the style image, without any particular structure.
+Similarly, if we initialize the combined image to random noise and set the total loss to style loss only, the model generates an output which only has the stylist features of the style image, without any particular spatial order.

 <p align="center">
 <img src="{{site.url}}/images/nst/autumn_road_and_waves_style.gif" style="height: 250px">
 </p>

 ### Tuning the style weight
-By varying the style weight relative to the content weight, we can control how much style we want to add to the content image.
-Here, the image is initialized as the content image, the content weight is fixed at 1e-5, and the style weight values are incremented in multiples of 10 (1e-5, 1e-4, 1e-3, and 1e-2).
+By varying the style loss weight relative to the content loss weight, we can control how much style we want to add to the content image.
+Here, the combined image is initialized to content image, the content loss weight is fixed at 1e-5, and the style loss weight values are incremented in multiples of 10 (1e-5, 1e-4, 1e-3, and 1e-2).

 <p align="center">
 <img src="{{site.url}}/images/nst/style_4.png" style="height: 200px">